vlacs/flare/README.md

 [org.vlacs/flare "0.1.0"]
 ```

+## Running Tests
+You can build the necessary dependencies and run the tests with one command.

+'''$ ./test.sh'''

 ## Getting started
 Making events is very easy.
 There are are just two things you need to know about
 creating events.